NinoDickersin/FinalProject/README.md

 1/19/15 Split up the mess that was our Ferret file into many classes.
 We added the initial shop class.

 1/20/15 Background scrolling actually works this time.
+We added several features including a jetpack.
+Nino will give a final report below.